jesparent/jesparent.github.io/docs/ethics.md

 ---
 ## Background
-Founded officially in January 2021, the Ethics Team has its roots in cross-disciplinary collaborations on law and technology.
+Founded officially in January 2021, the Ethics Team at Orthogonal Research and Education Lab has its roots in cross-disciplinary collaborations on law and technology.
 We examine various facets of technology's ever-expansive interfacing with society.
 Topics of interest include: AI Ethics, AI Safety, law (particularly AI interpretability / explainability and legilation), shared risk, technology-education access, and neuroethics.
+- See the Opportunities page to get involved.

+## News
+- 2021-04 ACM's New York Celebration of Women in Computing: "Towards a Sufficient Unified Ethical Framework for AI Challenges & Opportunities (Integrating Critical Voices)"
+- 2019-04 ACM's New York Celebration of Women in Computing: ["Bias in Artificial Intelligence: Challenges + Opportunities in AI Ethics"](https://www.researchgate.net/publication/339784715_Bias_in_Artificial_Intelligence_Challenges_Opportunities_in_AI_Ethics)

 ## Team Members and Collaborators
 - Jesse Parent B.S., Assistant Scientist, Orthogonal Research & Education Laboratory, (USA)